NUBIC/ncs_staff_portal/README.md

 #### Deployment user

-As currently configured, Staff Portal will be deployed as the user you use to connect to the application server.
+As currently configured, NCS Navigator Ops will be deployed as the user you use to connect to the application server.
 The target directory must be writable by that user, and (by way of Passenger) the software will be executed with that users' permissions.